 Uncertainty and infertility are hard on both of you.
 He might brush it off but he really really does care.
 Taking time to let go of the future and embracing the now can give you both the mental and emotional break you need to refuel.

-One last tip that I heard from one guy:
+One last tip that I heard about emotional support from one guy:

-3. Eat well.
-Vitamins & Antioxidants are hugely helpful for sperm.
+3. Eat well – Vitamins and antioxidants are hugely helpful for sperm.
 A good rule of thumb is to think about sperm cells like a embryo.
-Things that are good for pregnant women to eat are good for men trying to conceive
+Things that are good for pregnant women to eat are good for men trying to conceive.

-5. No smoking or drinking.
-Cigarettes are one of the worst things for sperm (so is mary jane btw).
-Alcohol really messes with testosterone / estrogen balance and in high amounts is toxic to sperm cells.
-Don’t want your swimmers under the influence.
+5. No smoking or drinking – Cigarettes are one of the worst things for sperm (so is mary jane btw).
+Alcohol really messes with testosterone/estrogen balance and in high amounts is toxic to sperm cells.

 7. Check your meds.
 Some medications cause sperm problems.